microsoft/pxt-adafruit/docs/uploader.md

 ### ~avatar avatar

-The Uploader **automatically** deploys .hex files to all BBC micro:bit connected to your computer.
+The Uploader **automatically** deploys .hex files to all micro:bits connected to your computer.

 ## [DOWNLOAD](https://www.pxt.io/microbit-uploader.zip)